Why does my AWS Glue crawler fail with an internal service exception?

 - Be sure that the S3 bucket partitions and keys are consistent.
 For example, if the crawler expects the objects to use the path s3://awsdoc-example-bucket/yyyy=xxxx/mm=xxx/dd=xx/[files], but some of the objects use the path s3://awsdoc-example-bucket/yyyy=xxxx/mm=xxx/[files], the crawler fails with an internal service exception.

 - Be sure that the S3 resource path length is less than 700 characters.

 - Be sure that the table has enough read capacity units.

 - Be sure that the IAM role that you use to run the crawler has the dynamodb:Scan permission.
 For more information, see DynamoDB API permissions: actions, resources, and conditions reference.

 - Be sure that the table name doesn't include white space characters.

 - If you're crawling a JDBC data source that's encrypted with AWS KMS, then check the subnet that you're using for the connection.
 The subnet's route table must have a route to the AWS KMS endpoint, either through an AWS KMS VPC endpoint or a NAT gateway.

 - Be sure that you're using the correct Include path syntax.
 For more information, see Defining crawlers.

-- If you're using AWS KMS, the AWS Glue crawler must have access to AWS KMS.
-To grant access, select the Enable Private DNS Name option when you create the KMS endpoint.
-Then, add the KMS endpoint to the VPC subnet configuration for the AWS Glue connection.
+- If you're using AWS KMS, then the AWS Glue crawler must have access to AWS KMS.
+To grant access, select the Enable Private DNS Name option when you create the AWS KMS endpoint.
+Then, add the AWS KMS endpoint to the VPC subnet configuration for the AWS Glue connection.
 For more information, see Creating an AWS KMS VPC endpoint (VPC console).